XomaDev/ShadowLayout/README.md

-Owner: Kumaraswamy and Clawser AKA Aditya Chaturvedi!
+Owner: Kumaraswamy and Clawser AKA Aditya Chaturvedi !

-Please go through the license of the eztension before using it
+Please go through the license of the extension before using it

 ENJOY WITH THE EXTENSION!